Lightstreamer/Lightstreamer-kafka-connector/docker/README.md

 The image derives from the official [Lightstreamer Docker image](https://hub.docker.com/_/lightstreamer) and adds the Kafka Connector adapter.

-## Using Pre-Built Images
+## Quick Start

-Pre-built images are published to GitHub Container Registry on each release.
+Images are published to GitHub Container Registry on each release.

 ```sh
 # Pull the latest image